 FYI!The default requires you to include the date that Defendant was served.
 Look on the Affidavit of Service to find this date.
 If Defendant was served by publication, the date of service is usually the last date listed under the publication dates on the Affidavit of Publication.

 Summary Disposition Request.
-If you are asking for a Decree of Divorce without having a hearing, fill out the Request for Summary Disposition and an Affidavit in Support.
+If you want a Decree of Divorce without having a hearing, fill out the Request for Summary Disposition and an Affidavit in Support.
 These forms ask the judge to approve of the Decree of Divorce without a hearing.
 Only one party needs to complete these forms (usually the Plaintiff).

 - Affidavit of Resident Witness.
 This step is only needed if you are asking for a final Decree of Divorce without having a hearing, or if the judge did not establish either party’s Nevada residency on record at a hearing.
 One spouse must be a Nevada resident in order to get divorced in Nevada.
 The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for divorce and intends to remain here.
 Ask a friend, coworker, or family member who sees the Nevada resident spouse 3-4 times per week to complete this form.